fdbatista/lumen-nginx/README.md

+This repository is available at https://github.com/fdbatista/lumen-nginx .

-Run Lumen/Laravel 9 applications with PHP FPM and Nginx.
+Run stable Lumen/Laravel 9 applications with PHP 8.1.16 FPM, Nginx and Supervisor in a small-size alpine-based Docker image.
-Supervisor makes sure all services stay available.

-You can also make the built-in Supervisor take care of Laravel queue.

 Example:

 - Queue worker configuration on `./docker/supervisor/conf.d/queue-worker.conf`: